 Will bleach damage your wood surface?
 The short answer is yes.

-But if you apply it correctly followed by proper rinsing, bleach solutions can work fairly well on wood surfaces.
+With that said, if you spray or apply it correctly followed by proper rinsing, bleach solutions can sometimes work fairly well on certain wood surfaces.

 Can You Clean Wood with Bleach?

 Because bleach is harsh and can break down the wood’s finish by seeping down into the porous fibers, it can cause discoloration.